Skip to main content

 Academic

 The profound impact of chronic sleep deprivation on adrenal hormone rhythms extends into a complex web of neuroendocrine and metabolic dysregulation, demanding a systems-biology perspective for a comprehensive understanding.
-At the core of this interaction lies the intricate dance between and the precise regulation of the HPA axis.
+At the core of this interaction lies the intricate dance between sleep architecture and the precise regulation of the HPA axis.
 The academic exploration of this topic moves beyond surface-level observations, delving into the molecular and physiological mechanisms that underpin these critical connections.

 Chronic sleep deprivation induces complex neuroendocrine and metabolic adaptations, requiring a systems-biology approach for comprehensive understanding.